 This course provides an analysis of the functions performed by managers of all types of organizations.
 Current applications in: strategic planning and control, managing workplace dynamics, managerial ethics and corporate social responsibility, leadership, teamwork in organizations, and developing effective communications will be emphasized.
 College level reading required.
-(Prerequisites: None).
+(Prerequisites: None) (Other requirements: College level reading is recommended.)